 Your grandma could have the answer.
-Epsom salt has been used for hundreds of years to ease all kinds of aches and pains.
+Epsom salts have been used for hundreds of years to ease all kinds of aches, pains, and skin troubles.
 A simple soak in the tub may help you feel better.

-Despite the name, Epsom salt isn't like the stuff you put on your fries.
-It's called a salt because of its chemical structure.
-The "Epsom" part is a place in England where it's found in natural springs.
+Despite the name, Epsom salts aren't like the stuff you put on your fries.
+They're called salts because of their chemical structure.
+The "Epsom" part is a place in England where they're found in natural springs.

-Epsom salt is also different from fancy bath crystals.
+Epsom salts are also different from fancy bath crystals.
 They may not be made from the same chemicals.
 Plus they often have oils, colors, and perfumes to relax you and soften your skin.

-In water, it breaks down into magnesium and sulfate.
-The theory is that when you soak in an Epsom salt bath, these get into your body through your skin.
+In water, they break down into magnesium and sulfate.
+The theory is that when you soak in an Epsom salts bath, these get into your body through your skin.
 That hasn't been proven, but just soaking in warm water can help relax muscles and loosen stiff joints.

-People use Epsom salt baths as a home treatment for:
+People use Epsom salts baths as a home treatment for:

 - Arthritis pain and swelling